ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

 # COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder
 COMP 6651 - Algorithms Design Techniques Programming Project

-## Dictionary Matcher with LCS Finder
+# Dictionary Matcher with LCS Finder

-This C++ program reads a list of words from an input file, performs regular expression matching on those words, and finds the Longest Common Subsequence (LCS) among the matched words.
-The matched words are then sorted lexicographically, and the LCS is written to an output file.
+This C++ program reads a list of words from an input file, generates Trie of all words and performs regular expression matching on those words, and finds the Longest Common Subsequence (LCS) among the top 3 matched words.
+The LCS is then written to an output file.

-### Dependencies
+## Dependencies

 This program uses the C++ Standard Library and requires a C++ compiler that supports C++11 features.

-### How to Use
+## How to Use

 1. Clone the repository or copy the code from the `main.cpp` file.